Dear Angel Staff,

 Should people wear face coverings on public transport?

-If you can, wear a face covering in an enclosed space where social distancing isn’t possible and where you will come into contact with people you do not normally meet.
-This is most relevant for short periods indoors in crowded areas, for example on public transport or in some shops.
+As of 15th June, anyone travelling on public transport must wear a face covering.
 The evidence suggests that face coverings can help us protect each other and reduce the spread of the disease if you are suffering from coronavirus, but not showing symptoms.

 We urge the public not to purchase medical or surgical masks as these should be reserved for health and social care workers.